jahriko/Firebase-Web-Template/README.md

 ---

-This template uses ReactJS.
+This template provides an already built in todo application and uses ReactJS as the front-end.
+And we have removed parts of the code for you to fill them out, so you don't have to worry creating from scratch!

-This template provides an already built in todo application.
-But we have removed parts of the code for you to fill them out, so you don't have to worry creating from scratch!
+## ReactJS in a nutshell.

-In ReactJS, components are created using functions or classes.
+Components are created using functions or classes.
 Functions are often used to create simple components.

 A function in React is just like a regular JavaScript function, but it returns JSX.
 JSX is a special syntax that allows you to write HTML-like code inside your JavaScript code.